Ruimao Theater (布袋瑞茂戲院) - Spectral Codex

 Ruìmào Theater (瑞茂戲院) is an old wooden theater hidden in the winding laneways of Guògōu (過溝), a small fishing and farming village in remote coastal Chiayi, Taiwan.
-Nobody seems to know exactly when this theater was established, although there is general agreement it likely dates back to the early post-war era.
+Nobody seems to know exactly when this theater was established, although there is general agreement it likely dates back to the early post-war era, and might have even been established in the early 1940s.
 Remarkably, it was one of two theaters in this settlement, and one of maybe a dozen along this stretch of coast in the 1970s, when salt production and oyster farming buoyed the local economy.
 As with most other theaters of its vintage, this one closed sometime in the 1980s.

 An abandoned theater on the winding roads of a small town in coastal Chiayi County.